book-expert/configurator/README.md

 ## Project Summary

-Configurator is a Go library that fetches a TOML configuration file from a URL and unmarshals it into a Go struct.
+A Go library that loads TOML configuration from a URL defined by the `PROJECT_TOML` environment variable and unmarshals it into typed structs.

 ## Detailed Description

-This library provides a simple and robust way to manage configuration in a distributed environment.
-It retrieves a TOML configuration file from a URL specified by the `PROJECT_TOML` environment variable.
-This allows for centralized configuration management, where services can fetch their configuration from a single source of truth.

-The library includes features such as:
+The configurator library centralizes configuration loading for the Book Expert services.
+It performs an HTTP GET against the URL provided in `PROJECT_TOML`, enforces a request timeout, and unmarshals the retrieved TOML payload into the caller's struct.
+This enables services to share a single `project.toml` file while keeping configuration data type-safe.
+The library uses the shared `logger` package to report issues such as missing environment variables, HTTP failures, or TOML parsing errors.

+Key features include:

--   Fetching configuration from a URL.
+- URL-driven configuration sourcing via `PROJECT_TOML`.
--   Unmarshaling TOML data into a type-safe Go struct.
--   Configurable timeout for HTTP requests.
--   Comprehensive error handling.
+- Context-based HTTP timeouts to prevent blocked startups.
+- Strict error propagation with contextual wrapping for easier diagnosis.
+- Integration with the shared `logger` package for structured error reporting.

 ## Technology Stack

--   **Programming Language:** Go 1.25
+- **Language:** Go 1.25
--   **Libraries:**
+- **Parsing:** `github.com/pelletier/go-toml/v2`
-    -   `github.com/book-expert/logger`
+- **Logging:** `github.com/book-expert/logger`
-    -   `github.com/pelletier/go-toml/v2`
-    -   `github.com/stretchr/testify`
+- **Testing:** `testing`, `net/http/httptest`, `github.com/stretchr/testify`

 ## Getting Started

 ### Prerequisites

--   Go 1.25 or later.
+- Go 1.25 or newer installed locally.

 ### Installation

-To use this library in your project, you can use `go get`:

 ```bash
 go get github.com/book-expert/configurator